PREVIEW-Puerto Rico to test shaky bond market with new offering

 The projects are aimed at lowering the cost of electricity in Puerto Rico and cutting plant emissions so that Prepa can comply with strict new Environmental Protection Agency regulations taking effect in 2015.

-Prepa planning director Sonia Miranda defended Prepa's financial projections and listed a number of steps it is taking to lower operational costs, including a cracking down on electric theft, a reduction in the workforce through attrition, and a cutback on overtime and outside contractors.
-(Additional reporting by a Reuters correspondent in San Juan; Editing by Tiziana Barghini, Eric Walsh and Leslie Adler)
+Prepa planning director Sonia Miranda defended Prepa's financial projections and listed a number of steps it is taking to lower operational costs, including cracking down on electric theft, reducing the workforce through attrition and cutting back on overtime and outside contractors.
+(Additional reporting by a Reuters correspondent in San Juan; Editing by Tiziana Barghini and Eric Walsh)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan